Lvlzer0o/cuddly-fiesta/README_CONSOLIDATED.md

 # ECG Generator - Consolidated Version

-This is a consolidated single-file version of the ECG Generator application.
-All functionality has been merged into `run.py` for ease of use.
+This document describes the single-file variant of the ECG Generator.
+The authoritative source remains the modular `cuddly_fiesta` package.
+`run.py` in this repository is now a thin wrapper that delegates to the package.

 ## Installation